The Golf Course Business Consultant

 The first thing is determining exactly how much cash you have available to buy a golf course.
 Keep in mind that you'll need money for closing costs, legal fees, lender's points, inventory adjustments, license renewals, utility deposits and a dozen other expenses you will encounter after the closing.

 As a starting point, I suggest you have the equivalent of 33% to 40% of the purchase price of a golf course available in cash.
 I said cash!
-This will allow you to purchase a golf course worth up to three times the cash you have on hand.
+This will allow you to purchase a golf course worth up to three times the total cash you have on hand.
 If you've got $1million handy, you can probably buy up to a $3 million dollar golf course.
 Of course, the golf course would have to show a minimum of $300,000 in net earnings to be worth $3 million.

 Click here for more details about buying a golf course.